CCLooMi/wasm-git/README.md

 Run [setup.sh](setup.sh) first to download libgit2 and apply patches.

 Given you have installed and activated emscripten, you can use the script in [emscriptenbuild/build.sh](emscriptenbuild/build.sh) to configure and build, and you'll find the resulting `lg2.js` / `lg2.wasm` under the generated `emscriptenbuild/examples` folder.

-An example of interacting with libgit2 from nodejs can be found in [examples/example_node.js](examples/example_node.js).

 An example for the browser (using webworkers) can be found in [examples/example_webworker.js](examples/example_webworker.js).
 You can start a webserver for this by running the [examples/webserverwithgithubproxy.js](examples/webserverwithgithubproxy.js) script, which will launch a http server at http://localhost:5000 with a proxy to github.
 Proxy instead of direct calls is needed because of CORS restrictions in a browser environment.